10/24/2024

 • Anthracnose can infect stems, leaves, and pods of soybean.

-• Infected pods may be completely filled with mycelium and can have no seeds or fewer/smaller seed form.
-Seed that does form may be discolored, shriveled, and moldy.
+• Infected pods may be completely filled with mycelium and can have no seeds or fewer/smaller seeds form.
+Seeds that do form may be discolored, shriveled, and moldy.

 Opportunistic Fungi and Bacteria